apache/pulsar-site/contribute/site-intro.md

 ### How to fix search index mismatches?

-First of all, you should get the permission to access `apache_pulsar` crawler on [Algolia Crawler console](https://crawler.algolia.com/).
+First of all, you should get permission to access `apache_pulsar` crawler on [Algolia Crawler console](https://crawler.algolia.com/).
 You can email dev@pulsar.apache.org to ask for permission.

 The most common fix for search index mismatches is to re-index the pages.
 You can do so by clicking "Restart crawling" button on the [crawler page](https://crawler.algolia.com/admin/crawlers/7a3458ba-2373-47d5-9520-90cc9cc10736/overview).
 Typically, it takes about 1 or 2 hours to complete.